swape/js-book/docs/chapter1/boolean.md

 }
 ```

-Since `isAdmin` is set to be `true`, line number 4 is going to pass and we can run the code for that `if` statement.
+Since `isAdmin` is set to be `true`, line number 4 is going to pass, and we can run the code for that `if` statement.
 But line 8 is not going to pass and the code inside that `if` statement is not going to run.

 ```javascript
 let x = 1